-To enable data input to the system select Enabled for either (or both) of the COM Ports or Gemini Hub.
+To enable data input to the system select Enabled for the COM Ports or Gemini Hub.
 The COM Ports drop-down list is for serial ports that are connected to the computer (either natively or through an RS232 to USB converter) and is also for configuration of the RS232 functionality of the Gemini Sonar head.
 The Gemini Hub drop-down list is only for configuration of connected Gemini Hubs.